MazurMaciej/mazurmaciejcom/README.md

-# This is repository for my personal webpage mazurmaciej.com.
+# Hello, my name is Maciej Mazur.
+I'm a junior front-end developer with strong business management experience in digital projects.
+After working as a project manager for 8 years, I decided to specialize in programming.
+Welcome to my personal webpage, where I share my projects.